Polymer/old-docs-site/app/2.0/docs/devguide/model-data.md

 </dom-module>
 ```

-### Notify Polymer of array mutations {#notifysplices}

-When it's not convenient to use the Polymer [array mutation methods](#array-mutation).
+Sometimes it's not convenient to use the Polymer [array mutation methods](#array-mutation),
-However, this isn't always possible.
-For example, you may be using a third-party library
-that does not use Polymer's array mutation methods.
-In these scenarios you can call
-<a href="/1.0/docs/api/Polymer.Base#method-notifySplices">`notifySplices`</a>
-after each mutation to ensure that any Polymer elements observing the array
-are properly notified of the changes.

-The `notifySplices` method requires the array mutations to be *normalized* into a series of `splice`
-operations.
-For example, calling `shift` on an array removes the first element of the array, so is
-equivalent to calling `splice(0, 1)`.

-Splices should be applied in index order, so that the element can update its internal representation
-of the array.

-If you don't know the exact changes that occurred (for example, if you manipulate
+or you don't know the exact changes that occurred (for example, if you manipulate
-the array using a third-party library), you can force the data system to refresh the
+the array using a third-party library).

+In this case, you can force the data system to refresh the
 entire array:

 ```